sopyb/NavigoLearnAPI/README.md

+# Navigo Learn API

 ## About

-This project was created with [express-generator-typescript](https://github.com/seanpmaxwell/express-generator-typescript).
+REST api for NavigoLabs.
+This project is built with Node.js, Express, and MariaDB.

 ## Available Scripts